The Arizona State University Library seeks a knowledgeable, creative, and user-oriented colleague for the position of Web Services Librarian.

 This is a Year to Year academic professional position, Assistant/Associate rank and salary, dependent upon experience.

 The Arizona State University Libraries is a leader in innovative customer service and in the strength of its collections and ranks in the top 40 research libraries in North America.
-The ASU Library include eight physical locations: Fletcher Library at the West campus, the Library at the Downtown Phoenix campus, the Library at the Polytechnic campus, International Business Information Centre at Thunderbird and four libraries on the Tempe campus: Hayden Library, Noble Science and Engineering Library, Music Library, and Arts+Design Library.
+The ASU Library include eight physical locations: Fletcher Library at the West campus, the Library at the Downtown Phoenix campus, the Library at the Polytechnic campus, International Business Information Centre at Thunderbird and four libraries on the Tempe campus: Hayden Library, Noble Science and Engineering Library, Music Library, and Design and the Arts Library.
 In addition, the Ross-Blakley Law Library serves the Sandra Day O’Connor College of Law.
 The ASU Library supports over 95,000 full-time and part-time students and over 3,000 faculty.
 More information about the Arizona State University Library can be found at: https://lib.asu.edu .

 Application Procedures: Application packet consists of a cover letter, comprehensive vita or resume, and names, addresses, phone numbers and email addresses of 3 recent professional references.
 The application should be sent as a single (one) complete electronic file to Lillie Johnson, Lillie.Johnson@asu.edu.
 A more complete position is posted at: https://lib.asu.edu/employment/acadprof .
 Questions about the position and search should be directed to Tammy Wolf, email@example.com.